 |Page(s)||639 - 645|

 Multiple-scaled polymer surfaces investigated with micro-focus grazing-incidence small-angle X-ray scattering

 TU München, Physik-Department, LS E13 James-Franck-Str.
 1, 85747 Garching, Germany

 2 ESRF - BP 220, 38043 Grenoble Cedex 09, France

-We show that a position-sensitive sample surface information of multiple-scaled polymer films is successfully addressed with micro-focus grazing-incidence small-angle X-ray scattering ( -GISAXS).
+We show that a position-sensitive sample surface information of multiple-scaled polymer films is successfully addressed with micro-focus grazing-incidence small-angle X-ray scattering (μ-GISAXS).
 From the analysis of the diffuse scattering without further model assumptions the length scale of the heterogeneous structures is determinable.
 The method is illustrated by an example of two-step dewetted polystyrene (PS) films exhibiting droplets on a nano scale in coexistence with mesoscopic drops.
 The results are compared to scanning force microscopy measurements.
 As compared to the conventional transmission geometry using the same micro-focus optics the resolvable length scale is increased by one order of magnitude.

-68.55.Jk - Structure and morphology; thickness; crystalline orientation and texture.
+PACS: 61.10.Eq – X-ray scattering (including small-angle scattering) / 61.41.+e – Polymers, elastomers, and plastics / 68.55.Jk – Structure and morphology; thickness; crystalline orientation and texture

-© EDP Sciences 2003
+© EDP Sciences, 2003

 Initial download of the metrics may take a while.